gregra81/todo/README.md

 $ grunt
 ```

-Finally, open `file:///path/to/todo/bin/index.html` in your browser.
+Finally, open `file:///path/to/todo/bin/index.html` in your Firefox (since chrome/safari/ie cannot do ajax calls when opening them directly)

 P.S: The build version is in file:///path/to/todo/build